GitHackerz/webapp-nawel/Readme.md

 ## Conclusion
 This project demonstrates how to build a web application that interacts with external APIs to provide real-time data to users.
 The use of modern web development tools and frameworks, such as Tailwind CSS and Flowbite, helps in creating a responsive and visually appealing interface.

-Future improvements could include adding features such as a forecast for the next few days, a map view of the selected city, and enhancing error handling to provide more detailed feedback to the user.

----